Partial hyperbolicity and foliations in $\mathbb{T}^3$: Strong partially hyperbolic diffeomorphisms of

 \begin{lema} There exists $\eps>0$ such that $\tilde \cF^u$ and $\tilde \cS_\eps$ have global product structure if and only if: \begin{itemize} \item[-] For every $x,y \in \RR^3$ and for every $L \in \tilde \cF^{cs}_{bran}(y)$ we have that $\tilde \cF^u(x) \cap L \neq \emptyset$. \end{itemize} \end{lema}

-\dem First notice that any of the hypothesis implies that $\tilde \cS_\eps$ cannot have dead-end components.
+\dem First notice that the hypothesis imply that $\tilde \cS_\eps$ cannot have dead-end components.
 In particular, there exists $R>0$ and a plane $P^{cs}$ such every leaf of $\tilde \cS_\eps$ and every leaf of $\tilde \cF^{cs}_{bran}$ verifies that it is contained in an $R$-neighborhood of a translate of $P^{cs}$ and the $R$-neighborhood of the leafs contains a translate of $P^{cs}$ too (see Proposition \ref{ProposicionDicotomiaEnLaFoliacion}).

 We prove the direct implication first.
 Consider $x,y \in \RR^3$ and $L$ a leaf of $\tilde \cF^{cs}_{bran}(y)$.
 Now, we know that $L$ separates in $\RR^3$ the planes $P^{cs}+ y + 2R$ and $P^{cs} + y -2R$.
 One of them must be in the connected component of $\RR^3 \setminus L$ which not contains $x$, without loss of generality we assume that it is $P^{cs} + y+ 2R$.
 Now, we know that there is a leaf $S$ of $\tilde \cS_\eps$ which is contained in the half space bounded by $P^{cs} + y +R$ not containing $L$ (notice that $L$ does not intersect $P^{cs}+ y+R$).
 Global product product structure implies that $\tilde \cF^u(x)$ intersects $S$ and thus, it also intersects $L$.